 I encourage our readers to step outside their comfort zone and try a new-to-you style, but if you’re all over the place with what you are buying, none of your clothes will “speak” to each other.

-You either end up with a closet full of fun and funky tops, OR you keep buying white tee shirts.
+You end up with a closet full of fun and funky tops, OR you keep buying white tee shirts.
+There is no in between.

 Not only will this help you incorporate the trend into three looks (tip #1), BUT it also will elevate the less expensive piece in the overall feel of your outfit.